I’ll consider it serendipitous that this email from Digital Marketer’s Ryan Deiss arrived just as I was wrapping up this post. He says:

 - Sales increase.
 Usually, the quickest improvement in MRR comes from the sales enablement aspect of what we do (branding is a big part of this, too).

 Want to learn more about how we help with branding?
-Send me an email at email@example.com or submit a contact form.
-We’ll be glad to discuss via email or schedule a call.
+S submit a contact form and we’ll be glad to discuss via email or schedule a call.